wwiecek/covid-vaccine-timeline/README.md

     -   `worldsf.Rds`: World map sf used in the plotting, downloaded 20-04-2022 from
         <https://datahub.io/core/geo-countries/r/countries.geojson>
-    -   `generate_counterfactuals.R`: R code used to generate the simulations from the model fits
     -   `counterfactual_timelines`: folder for the set of counterfactual timelines proposed by scenario analysis